brechtcs/stdrun/README.md

 ### Node streams

-Because `stdrun` supports bote asynchronous and iterable output, you can send any Node stream directly to your terminal.
+Because `stdrun` supports both streaming and asynchronous output, you can send any Node stream directly to your terminal.

 ```js
 var fs = require('fs')